jdevfullstack-tutorials/single-display-arduino-project/README.md

 by using LEDs to serve as pixels.

-But here in our project, we want to use the 7-segment display as an upgrade from the LEDs.
+But here in our project, we want to use the 7-segment display as an upgrade from the basic LEDs.
+It's called 7-segment Display because there are 7 segments of LEDs.

 ![display2](https://github.com/xdvrx1/single-display-arduino-project/blob/main/res/src7.png?raw=true)